-Today, our clients are national associations that provide continuing educational programs for their members, mostly located in Chicago or Washington, D.C.
-One example is a medical society who needs to keep its members apprised of the most recent educational content.
+Today, our clients are national associations that provide continuing education programs for their members, mostly located in Chicago or Washington, D.C.
+One example is a medical society that needs to keep its members apprised of the most recent educational content.
 I learned about this market from a course I took in school.

 Triumph Wealth: Do you think ending your business will be as hard as entering (or starting) it?

 Somebody told me that the best definition of success for an entrepreneur is that they have options.
 If you’ve taken care of yourself along the way, then you have options both personally and professionally.